martincipriano/resst-api-manager/readme.txt

 == License ==

-This plugin is licensed under the GPLv2 or later.
-See [https://www.gnu.org/licenses/gpl-2.0.html](https://www.gnu.org/licenses/gpl-2.0.html) for details.
+This plugin is licensed under the GNU General Public License v2.0 or later.
+You may obtain a copy of the license at: https://www.gnu.org/licenses/gpl-2.0.html

+== Screenshots ==
+1. REST API Manager UI
+  *Description: Displays a list of activated/deactivated REST API endpoints.*